ozymandias547/stack/client/styles/README.txt

 CSS guidelines:

-1. Each template will have it's own corresponding CSS file.
+1. Most large templates will have a corresponding CSS file.
 2. Each CSS file will be sectioned using the following syntax:

 	//-----------------------------------